mfekadu/nimbus-transformer/README.md

   - UPDATE _good-bad-answer_
 - [ ] measure **`precision` & `recall`** of this system
 - [ ] make improvements to _assumptions_
+- [ ] consider `git rev-parse HEAD` to get latest commit hash to associate with data.

 ## What is `data.csv`?